What’s the Difference? Miter Saw vs. Table Saw

 A table saw is more expensive.

 Miter saws start around $100 for a compact eight-inch model and run as much as $1,900 for a contractor-quality sliding miter saw.
 Table saws with an attachable stand start around $200 and run up to $2,800 for a high-end saw in a built-in cabinet.
-Serious DIYers can get into a decent miter saw for around $250 and a good table saw for around $450.
+Serious DIYers can get a decent miter saw for around $250 (view example on Amazon) and a good table saw for around $450 (view example on Amazon).